Legendstyler00/pvparena2.0/doc/modules.md

 ### What happened to ArenaBoards, AutoSneak, AutoVote or BattlefieldGuard?
 These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.

+### What happened to BattlefieldManager?
+The module has been renamed to SpawnCollections.

 ## Installing modules